 Training with lighter weights and higher reps – where you “go for the burn” and your muscles feel like they’re pumped up and about to explode – generates a large amount of metabolic stress, which has also been shown to increase the activation of muscle fibers.

-In fact, there’s plenty of research out there to show that lighter weights and higher reps do a surprisingly good job at stimulating muscle growth.
-That gives you a lot more choice about the type of training you do.
+In fact, lighter weights and higher reps do a surprisingly good job at stimulating muscle growth, which gives you a lot more choice about the type of training you do.

 For example, joint issues or injuries may mean that lifting heavy weights causes pain in your shoulders, elbows, knees or wrists.